-This is by far the worst way to reheat your pizza as chances are that you will end up with a sorry, soggy bit of bread with cheese that tastes like cardboard.
+This is by far the worst way to reheat your leftover pizza.
+The problem is many times you will end up with a sorry, soggy bit of bread with cheese that tastes like cardboard.
+You might as well just eat some chewing gum with tomato sauce.
 But sometimes this is inevitable, and drastic times call for drastic measures.

-If you do choose to follow this road, try this:
+If you do choose to follow the microwave method, try this:

 - Put a mug with some water in the microwave alongside your pizza to help melt the cheese.

-- Put some parchment paper underneath the pizza to absorb the extra moisture.
+- Put some parchment paper or a paper towel underneath the pizza to absorb the extra moisture.

 Hope this was helpful!